-The Council Tax Discretionary Reduction Scheme provides assistance to people unable to pay their council tax bill.
+The Discretionary Council Tax Reduction Scheme (Council Tax Reduction) provides assistance to people who are finding it difficult to pay their council tax bill.

 - you may be receiving benefits but your Council Tax Support doesn't cover all your council tax bill

 - You may be negatively affected by the Council Tax Support Tolerance Scheme

 If you are in arrears or unable to keep up your payments you can apply for extra help.